Share the Vibe: The Ruggeds

-These eight are people we consider awesome and whom we believe fit the picture.
+We consider these eight people excellent and whom we believe fit the picture.
 A mix of young guns and veterans.
 The great 8 will battle against the winners of the preliminary rounds from all over the world.
 World Bboy Classic is not just about winning, but it is also about showing what you can do and taking inspiration from what others do.
-Eventually, what you will see is 32 breakdancing - but all completely different - people.”
+Eventually, you will see 32 breakdancing - but all completely different - people.'

 Again, World Bboy Classic takes place during the EMOVES Urban Culture Festival.
 “This festival is a beautiful showcase of what happens here and in the city in the field of urban sports.
 You can see world-class practitioners, and they are also professionals from Eindhoven who travel the entire world.
-When it comes to breakdancing, here in Eindhoven you will find the highest level of the Netherlands.
+When it comes to breakdancing, you will find the highest level in the Netherlands here in Eindhoven.
 People from all over the world specifically visit this city to come train here.
-It is very beautiful how our own city also sees what we do here and that this added value is acknowledged.
+It is wonderful how our own city also sees what we do here and that this added value is acknowledged.
 Here in Eindhoven, we stand for doing things.

 We, for example, work together with 040 BMX Park and Skatepark Area51, because together we come further than we would individually do.
 We will be renovating for the first time and soon we will have more space and a shared canteen where all disciplines from the building can meet.
 It maybe seems as if it just landed in our laps, but of course that is not the case.
 We worked extremely hard on it for years and years.
 I am not aware of any place on earth where urban sports are as much intertwined as here in Eindhoven.”